 - They're simple enough that your kids can help!
 Obviously you'll have to saute the meat and do the shallow frying, but the kids can help peel the onion and garlic, add the cheese and roll up the flautas.
 Getting them involved in the process of making dinner means they're more likely to actually eat the dinner!

 - Don't use too much oil.
-Be sure to fill your pan with 1/4-1/2 inch of oil.
+Be sure to fill your pan with about a ½ inch of oil.
 This will allow the flautas to rest gently on the bottom of the pan while they fry, ensuring that they won't come unraveled.
 If you have too much oil in the pan it will bounce your flautas all around and the will unroll, spilling the filling into the oil.

-- Beer Braised Pork Carnitas
+- Slow Cooker Beer Braised Pork Carnitas

-- Chicken Tostadas
+- Crock Pot Chicken Tostadas